samyilin/dotfiles/README.md

 ## Non-assumptions

 1. You have bash as your interactive shell.
-If you don't have bash in your system, then .profile is loaded only.
+If you don't have bash in your system, then .profile is loaded only assuming a POSIX shell would be used..
 If you do use bash, then:

    1. .bash_profile is loaded, and it will load .profile.
    2. .profile does what it's supposed to do, and load in .bashrc.